|Nutritional Guidelines (per serving)|

 This recipe uses a 6x6-inch baking pan.
 If you don't have one, a 4x8-inch loaf pan or almost any small baking dish will work.

 Grease and flour a 6 x 6-inch baking dish or pan (or a 4 x 8-inch loaf pan).

 In a medium mixing bowl, combine the sugar, cocoa powder, flour, salt, and baking powder.

 Melt the butter in a small saucepan over low heat, cool, then whisk in egg and vanilla.

 Stir the liquid mixture into the dry mixture.

-Pour the batter your prepared baking dish.
+Scrape into your prepared baking dish.

-Bake for 25 minutes and allow to cool on a baking rack.
+Allow to cool on a baking rack.

-- It can be hard to resist cutting into a fresh pan of brownies as soon as they come out of the oven.
+It can be hard to resist cutting into a fresh pan of brownies as soon as they come out of the oven.
 Do your best to hold out until they have cooled.

 Cut cool brownies to get clean, bake sale-worthy edges.